gvwilson/thirdbit/_posts/2010/2010-03-15-currently-juggling.md

 <strong>Two novels</strong> and half a dozen short stories.
 I enjoy writing fiction, but it feels like an indulgence, and I keep pushing it aside to do "serious" stuff.
 I'm sure that when I'm seventy I'll regret having done that, so I hope to spend one hour a day writing fiction once I start full-time on Software Carpentry.

 <strong>Jazz:</strong> I haven't touched my sax since this time last year—it may be vanity, but I'd rather not play at all than play badly.
-Maybe when my daughter's a little older...
+Maybe when my daughter's a little older…

-<strong>Exercise:</strong> yeah... exercise.
-Maybe I'll get my bike back on the road this week...
+<strong>Exercise:</strong> yeah… exercise.
+Maybe I'll get my bike back on the road this week…